jubishop/blockly-samples/codelabs/custom_generator/custom_generator.md

 ### Blocks

-For this codelab you will use two custom blocks, as well as five blocks from Blockly's standard set.
+This codelab will use two custom blocks, as well as five blocks from Blockly's standard set.

 The custom blocks represent the *Object* and *Member* sections of the JSON specification.